loopbackio/loopback-next/SPIKE.md

-Since LoopBack 4 offers a way to mount LoopBack 3 applications on a LoopBack 4 project with the use of [`@loopback/booter-lb3app`](https://github.com/strongloop/loopback-next/tree/master/packages/booter-lb3app), there should also be a way for users to run their tests as part of LoopBack 4's `npm test` command.
+Since LoopBack 4 offers a way to mount LoopBack 3 applications on a LoopBack 4 project with the use of [`@loopback/booter-lb3app`](https://github.com/strongloop/loopback-next/tree/master/packages/booter-lb3app), there should also be a way for users to run their LoopBack 3 tests as part of LoopBack 4's `npm test` command.

 We want the LoopBack 3 tests to use the LoopBack 4 server rather than the LoopBack 3 application.
 This spike aims to test running both acceptance and